gpoitch/ember-cli-less/README.md

 });
 ```

+## Usage in Addons

+You can also use this to precompile LESS files in an addon.
+By default, this
+will compile `addon/styles/addon.less` into a CSS file that can be used by the
+host app. *(requires ember-cli >= 0.2.0)*:

+To use `ember-cli-less` this way, specify it under the `dependencies` hash in your addon's `package.json`.

 ## Examples

-Using Bootstrap LESS source in your app and create a shortcut path:
+Using Bootstrap Less source in your app:

 Install Bootstrap source:
 ```
-bower install --save bootstrap
+bower install --S bootstrap
 ```

 Specify the include paths in Brocfile.js: